 - Mandatory electrical and thermal checks for certain devices.

-A professional second-hand hardware supplier, like Rewake , provides a full test report, warranty, and often a software update or factory calibration, ensuring uncompromising safety.
+A professional supplier of second-hand equipment, such as Rewake , provides a full test report, a warranty, and often a software update or factory calibration, ensuring use without compromising safety.

 The reliability of refurbished equipment depends largely on the expertise of the refurbisher.
-Here are some things to consider:
+Here are the elements to examine:

-- Age of the device : Equipment that is too old can pose problems in terms of spare parts or software compatibility.
+- Age of the device : older equipment can cause problems in terms of spare parts or software compatibility.

-- Type of previous use : intensive use or in a corrosive environment = risk of premature wear.
+- Previous usage type : intensive use or in a corrosive environment = risk of premature wear.

 - Traceability of interventions : transparency on repairs or replacements of components.